4 min read1 Jim Lambie – Zobop, 2005, colored vinyl on floor, dimensions variable, installation view at Tate, 2009

 Biography

 Jim Lambie was born in Glasgow in 1964.
 He attended the Glasgow School of Art and then went on to become a man of many hats.
 But he is best known for his floor art.
 His works are eye-catching, altering the viewer’s experience of the architecture of art spaces and beyond.
 His work is largely influenced by his musical background, giving his works a Pop Art feel.
 His floor art has been described as changing the psychology of space.
-He has been awarded the Turner Prize for his work Mental Oyster.
+He has been awarded the Turner Prize2 for his work Mental Oyster.

 Videos